SerdarApaydin/BounSWE573-2022Spring/README.md

 # SWE573 SOFTWARE DEVELOPMENT PRACTICE

-This repository has been created for **SWE573** lecture.
-It is a guidance for this semester.
+This repository has been created for **SWE573** lecture at Boğaziçi University.
+It is a guidance for 2022 Spring semester.
 I will put each assignment, due dates and instructions to complete tasks.

 ## Introduction